hamalainenilmari/Big-Data-Platform/assignment-2-894931/reports/Assignment-2-Deployment.md

 Finally, we can start producing input data streams.

-start producing data for both tenant by going to */tenant/* and running ``$ python3 chicago/kafka_produrer.py``
+Start producing data for both tenant by going to */tenant/* and running:

+``$ python3 chicago/kafka_produrer.py``

 and

 ``$ python3 ny/kafka_produrer.py``

-get ny taxi set from https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page Download 2024 january Yellow Taxi Trip Records (PARQUET)

-get chicago taxi set from